by-jp/www.byjp.me/content/notes/twitter/990866683404390405/index.md

 - imported
 - from-twitter
 ---
-Waterproof jackets are the best\!
+Waterproof jackets are the best!
 They stop all the rain from hitting you and instead dump it in your crotch.